Horse64/old-core.horse64.org/README.md

   combined with ease use and readability of a Python or JavaScript.

-- **Easy to ship.** Single-binary output.
+- **Easy to ship.** Single-binary output with no non-system dependencies.
   No need to add an interpreter or separate libaries, making it suitable for cloud & micro service use.

 - **Multimedia included.** Support for 3D via OpenGL, and 2D UIs out of the box.